BeniyamL/Raise_the_terrain/README.md

    * The system displays 8 x 8 grid initialy, but you can change the dimentsion by updating nrows and nclos value in header.h file
    * The system automatically calculates the required space between rows and columns
    * You can also adjust the screen width and height by changing the SCREEN_WIDTH and SCREEN_HEIGHT value  in the header.h file

 ---
+## Files of Raise the terrain

+/ File name  / Description /
+---            / --- /
+main.c         | c file which contains main function, SDL 2 instance initialization, draw and rotate functions makegrid.c     | c file which contains function which are used to allocate a memory, to calculate x and y coordinates and to convert x,y values into isometric projection get_altitudes.c| c files used to get the altitude of the grid from the user free_mem.c     | c files used to free the memory allocated for the grid header.h       | h file which containes functions declarations and global variables

+---
 ## Author